National Police (Liechtenstein): Customs control

-The Swiss border between Switzerland and Liechtenstein is opened, but Swiss customs officers used to secure Liechtenstein's border with Austria.
-Before December 2011, there were 21 Swiss, 4 Liechtenstein National Police, and 28 Austria border guards, who secured the 11.6 km long Liechtensteiner-Austrian border, however, only 20 percent is passable.
+The Swiss border between Switzerland and Liechtenstein is open, but Swiss customs officers used to secure Liechtenstein's border with Austria.
+Before December 2011, there were 21 Swiss, four Liechtenstein National Police and 28 Austria border guards, who secured the 11.6 km long Liechtenstein-Austria border, however, only 20 percent is passable.
 Even though the National Police maintain a border unit, the Swiss border police are responsible for border protection of both countries according to a customs union adopted in 1924.

 In February 2007, there were hundreds of people trying to seek asylum in Liechtenstein, mainly from countries such as Somalia and Eritrea.
-Due to the number of people attempting to cross the border, border guards were stationed on both the Liechtensteiner-Swiss border, and the Liechtensteiner-Austrian border, with the main objective of maintaining law and order for all Liechtensteiners.
+Due to the number of people attempting to cross the border, border guards were stationed on both the Liechtenstein-Swiss border and the Liechtenstein-Austria border, with the main objective of maintaining law and order for all Liechtensteiners.
 This security measure lasted for about 90 days, with well over 800 people seeking asylum in Liechtenstein.

 In December 2011, Liechtenstein became the fourth non-European Union country to join the Schengen Area after Switzerland, Norway and Iceland.
-Under the agreement, Liechtenstein will maintain an open border with both Switzerland and Austria, and will therefore, result in the closure of several Liechtensteiner-Austrian border stations.
-In addition, Balzers Heliport will restrict all helicopters coming from non-Schengen countries, which in theory, should limit security concerns.
-However, Liechtenstein will strengthen its customs control in the way of a high-tech video surveillance system (over 60 cameras costing $2.3 million), and regular mobile border patrol units.
+Under the agreement, Liechtenstein maintains an open border with both Switzerland and Austria, and resulted in the closure of several Liechtenstein-Austria border stations.
+In addition, Balzers Heliport restricts all helicopters coming from non-Schengen countries, which in theory, limits security concerns.
+However, Liechtenstein has strengthened its customs control by way of a high-tech video surveillance system (over 60 cameras costing $2.3 million) as well as regular mobile border patrol units.